 3. Browse the list of exhibitors and make a list of your top priorities.

 Have you ever attended a trade show or conference with more than 800 exhibitors?
 It’s an exhausting endeavor, especially if you don’t have a plan of action on how best to attack.
 Trying to view all of the exhibits is a surefire way to lead to burnout.

-Better than trying to cram in a visit to all exhibitions (or worse, just wandering around the show floor aimlessly) is for you to make a list of the exhibits you are most interested in exploring.
-Browse the list of exhibitors, find those that are most related to your company, industry, or business challenge, and prioritize visiting those booths first.
+By making a list of exhibitors most related to your company, industry, or business challenge ahead of time, you can gain the most out of your MODEX experience.
+Prioritizing which booths to visit works much better than trying to cram in a visit to all exhibitions (or worse, just wandering around the show floor aimlessly).
 Once you have worked through your A Team, move on to your B Team, and so on, until you’ve seen all of the exhibits that could bring value to your operations.

 Do you know the primary obstacle that’s holding back your operation from taking it to the next level?
 Maybe it’s a labor shortage, or a need to improve a specific metric.
 Maybe it’s a desire to design a new facility or upgrade an existing one.
 Maybe it is a reliance on old technologies.
 Whatever your main pain point is, you should prioritize visiting the booths of companies that can help you move beyond that primary obstacle and propel your business to success.

 4. Identify your prime networking opportunities and make plans to meet up.

 Trade shows are hectic events to attend.
 Between attending lectures, observing the exhibits, eating, and carrying out general business, attendees schedules are liable to fill up—and fast.
 But the fact remains that they are often the best opportunity to meet face-to-face with clients, colleagues, and vendors when those business relationships don’t require in-person meetings.
 This can be an incredible chance to nurture those contacts and learn about their business changes and challenges, which may even lead to opportunities that might not have arisen otherwise.